-How do Eating Disorders Present in Males?
+How Do Eating Disorders Present in Males?

 As a field, we are beginning to understand that males are at a high-risk for eating disorders and that it is crucial to understand how males present with eating disorders and how we can treat them.
 Realizing that men have eating disorders is extraordinarily important.
 Eating disorders are serious and potentially life-threatening and unfortunately, they are often overlooked and trivialized.

 The reality of the eating disorder world is that the diagnoses of eating disorders have historically been based on women.
 Studies to define what eating disorders are have been done primarily with women.
 The criteria used to describe eating disorders has been normed to women.
 The professional field is primarily women and treatment is often designed with a gender bias.
-However, we are very aware that men can get eating disorders and that more men are presenting with symptoms and entering treatment.
+However, we are very aware that men (and people of all genders) can get eating disorders and that more men are presenting with symptoms and entering treatment.
 As a result, we have a lot of work to do to truly understand how males present with eating disorders.

 To give an example of how eating disorder treatment is normed to women, we can look at current eating disorder screening tests.
 Typically, there are statements such as these where a client can answer yes or no.